ErgoPack healthy pallet strapping solutions. Official GB ErgoPack Distributor

-April 2022 is approaching fast and if you are using plastic packaging, you should develop a plan of action to minimize the cost increases the plastic packaging tax will bring.
+April 2022 is here and if you are using plastic packaging, you should develop a plan of action to minimize the cost increases the plastic packaging tax will bring.

-In spite of popular belief, the government does not introduce new taxes very often, so it is good to be ahead of the game with this one.
-The plastic packaging tax seeks to promote the use of recycled plastic by stimulating end markets and providing economic opportunities.
+The Plastic Packaging Tax seeks to promote the use of recycled plastic by stimulating end markets and providing economic opportunities.

 By establishing and enforcing these measures, we can make a significant impact on the amount of packaging that goes to landfill.